Autonomous feedback stabilization of a cavity-coupled spin oscillator: Abstract

 \section{Abstract}

-We report out-of-equilibrium stabilization of the collective spin of an atomic ensemble through autonomous feedback by an optical cavity.
+We report out-of-equilibrium stabilization of the collective spin of an atomic ensemble through autonomous feedback by a driven optical cavity.
 For a magnetic field applied at an angle to the cavity axis, dispersive coupling to the cavity provides sensitivity to a combination of the longitudinal and transverse spin.
-Coherent backaction from this measurement, conditioned by the optical cavity susceptibility, stabilizes the collective spin state at an arbitrary energy.
+Coherent backaction by cavity light onto the atoms, conditioned by the optical cavity susceptibility, stabilizes the collective spin state at an arbitrary energy.
 The set point tracking and closed-loop gain spectrum of the feedback system are characterized and found to agree closely with analytic predictions.

 As in the case of classical systems, the state and evolution of quantum systems can be tailored by feedback control~\cite{Lloyd2000,Mabuchi2005,Zhang2017}.
 At a scientific level, the development of a quantum control theory, one that integrates entanglement and non-classical effects of dissipation and measurement, opens a new line of inquiry into non-equilibrium and open quantum systems.
 At an applied level, feedback control allows quantum devices to operate robustly, mitigating errors in system preparation and calibration as well as decoherence.
 Feedback control underpins important tasks such as error correction in quantum computation~\cite{Shor1995,Steane1996,Geerlings2013} and sensing~\cite{Kessler2014,Dur2014,Zhou2020}, entanglement purification~\cite{Pan2001}, and adaptive measurement~\cite{Armen2002}.